holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Partitioning on OS Installation {#vps-risks-that-solution-causes-disable-remove-services-harden-what-is-left-partitioning-on-os-installation}

-This process can sometimes lock things down to tightly.
-I would much rather go to far here and have to back things off a little, or get creative with a script to unmount, remount with less restrictions applied, perform the action you need, then mount again according to the `/etc/fstab`.
-This is similar to the [Mounting of Partitions](#vps-risks-that-solution-causes-disable-remove-services-harden-what-is-left-mounting-of-partitions) section below
+This process can sometimes lock things down too tightly.
+I would much rather go too far here and have to back things off a little.
+Perhaps you can get creative with a script to unmount, remount with less restrictions applied, perform the action you need, then mount again according to the `/etc/fstab`.
+This is similar to the [Mounting of Partitions](#vps-risks-that-solution-causes-disable-remove-services-harden-what-is-left-mounting-of-partitions) section below.

 #### Review Password Strategies